 Skip To Main Content

-Rumsey Hall Finance Club talks with Dan Lufkin
+Rumsey Hall Finance Club Talks With Dan Lufkin

 At Rumsey Hall, we give students opportunities outside the classroom to explore their own unique interests.
 One way students are encouraged to expand their knowledge and abilities is through participating in a student club.
 Each of our diverse clubs is run by a faculty member with expertise in the subject matter.
 The Rumsey Hall Finance Club brings students together to learn about investing, the stock market, and an overall understanding of the world of money.